TheBjorn98/nummat_p2/README.md

 ## Training the ANN and getting the approximator and gradient

-Training the ANN is done with the `train_ANN_and_make_model_function` function in `ann-py`.
+Training the ANN is done with the `train_ANN_and_make_model_function` function in `ann.py`.
 This function invokes the underlying `trainANN` function which performs the actual iteration and updating of theta.

 Due to lacking abilities of precognition, the ANN training function returns